Encephalitis care at Mayo Clinic

 Expertise and rankings

-- Experience.
-Mayo Clinic doctors care for and treat thousands of people with encephalitis each year.
+Mayo Clinic health care providers care for and treat over 1,700 people with encephalitis each year.
 Early treatment is important to prevent serious complications of encephalitis.
 Mayo Clinic specialists have experience recognizing the clinical characteristics of encephalitis.

 Learn more about Mayo Clinic's neurology and infectious diseases departments' expertise and rankings.